JakubFranek/Kapytal/docs/glossary.md

 In Kapytal, exactly one Currency at a time can be designated as base Currency.
 Base Currency is used in Base Balance column and Checked Account Balance widget in [Account Tree](#account-tree-), Base Amount column and Selected Transactions Total widget in [Transaction Table](#transaction-table-), and in [Reports](#reports).

-The user can change the base Currency any time in [Currencies and Exchange Rates Form](#currencies-and-exchange-rates-form) in the Currencies section.
+The user can change the base Currency any time in [Currencies Form](#currencies-and-exchange-rates-form) in the Currencies section.

 ## Buy ![Icon](../resources/icons/icons-custom/certificate-plus.png)